1970 Argentine Campeonato Nacional final: Venue

 The match was held in River Plate Stadium, home of C.A.
 River Plate, which had a capacity of 80,000 spectators by then.

 The stadium had been inaugurated in 1938 in a friendly match v Uruguayan club Peñarol amidst a crowd of approximately 70,000 people, and would be later expanded when FIFA selected Argentine as host of the 1978 FIFA World Cup.
-Estadio Monumental was the frecquent venue for the Argentina national team matches, with the first game held in 1942.
+Estadio Monumental was the frequent venue for the Argentina national team matches, with the first game held in 1942.

 The Estadio Monumental was venue for the athletics competitions in the 1951 Pan American Games.
 The stadium also hosted the 1978 FIFA World Cup Final when Argentina defeated Netherlands 3–1 to win their first WC trophy.

 Road to the final

 Chacarita Juniors and Gimnasia y Esgrima La Plata (with 29 and 27 points respectively, in 20 matches played) were the best placed teams of group 1 while Rosario Central and Boca Juniors (both with 29 points and the also equalled on goal difference in group 2) earned their places in the semifinals.
 In semifinals, Rosario Central beat GELP 3–0 (at Newell's O.B.
 Stadium) while Boca Juniors defeated Chacarita Juniors 2–0 (at Racing Stadium).